 Category Category description 1 Full participation, with extension: Full Participation is understood to mean that students are not removed from lessons for any interventions and engage in the full curriculum expectations without modification or adaptation.
 Students are extended above and beyond the standard curriculum and achieve at the level of academic excellence.
 Extension is planned and managed at the teachers' discretion.
 This might include taking Advanced Programme subjects, Olympiad involvement, additional extension activities within a subject, and participation in the Socratic Club.
 2 Full participation, no support needs: There are no learning and teaching support interventions needed.
 The students in this category are able to manage their learning and academic needs independently within the standard curriculum, without any additional support interventions.
 3 Full participation, with mild support: Some barriers to learning or areas of development have been identified, which are mild in nature.
 Some short-term additional support is required to maximise learning outcomes for student to achieve their potential.
 Support is planned and managed by the teachers, with some input from Academic Support specialists.
-This might include extra lessons, tutoring, and skills support interventions (e.g. study skills, time management, and organisational skills).
+This might include extra lessons, tutoring, and skills support interventions (e.g. This might include extra lessons, tutoring, and skills support interventions (e.g. study skills, time management, and organisational skills).